laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

 *   **Role removal:** Discord permissions can be a pain in the ass, and mute with role can be a problem.
-The most common situation is where a member has a role that grants him write access in a channel and the mute role cannot overwrite that.
+The most common situation is where a member has a role that grants them write access in a channel and the mute role cannot overwrite that.
 This is why this option exists, enable it with ``[p]warnset removeroles`` and all roles will be removed and reassigned once the mute ends or if the warning is deleted.